jorgearayac/enhanced-string-calculator/README.md

 > This task introduced filtering logic in a more direct way.
 > The added line `elif n <= 1000:` before looping was enough.
 > Maintaining readability and separation of concerns were helpful to the implementation.

+### Task 7 — Flexible Delimiters
+> Understanding the call and syntaxis of delimiters helped mantaining readability and logic.
+> Supporting delimiters of any length taught me how to make parsing logic more flexible.
+It showed the importance of designing code that can adapt to dynamic input formats without breaking existing functionality.